 So, no we’re not referring to breaking down the size of your equipment but rather the entire shipping process.
 Here we’ll guide you through the basic steps and outline them so you can then move on to the next appropriate topic or procedure that applies to your shipment.
 Moving right along to the final phase.
 So let go thru the basics here.

-- The first thing you are going to want to do is to find out the dimensions of whatever the item you intend on moving is.
+- The first thing you are going to want to do is to find out the dimensions of whatever item you intend on moving is.
 If it is actual “equipment” as in “heavy equipment” then we suggest you measure the item you need to ship down to the last 1/4 of an inch.
 This is a very important part of the process and we will explain that in detail in our guide to measuring your equipment.
-For general equipment specs you can visit RitchieSpecs.
+For general equipment specs, you can visit RitchieSpecs.

-- Once have your exact dimensions you are going to want to get a equipment shipping quote from a qualified equipment shipping company.
+- Once have your exact dimensions you are going to want to get an equipment shipping quote from a qualified equipment shipping company.
 You can do that here on our website as we have dispatchers watching our system all day long from equipment shipping companies that are looking for new customers.
 We suggest you get quotes from at least three different equipment transport companies before deciding which one to choose.
 We also suggest you read our guide on selecting the right equipment shipping company for your needs.
 There are many factors to consider besides which company has the lowest quote.
-Type of trailer for instance, air ride trailers or regular suspension.
-Does the transport company have enough cargo insurance to cover your value and more.
+Type of trailer, for instance, air ride trailers or regular suspension.
+Does the transport company have enough cargo insurance to cover your value and more?